fomin-max/My-smart-page/README.md

 # My-smart-page
-Page on the Internet adapting to the user. (django, JavaScripts)
+Page on the Internet adapting to the user. (django, JavaScript)